John and Sarah Makin

 John Sidney Makin (14 February 1845 – 15 August 1893) and Sarah Jane Makin (20 December 1845 – 13 September 1918) were Australian 'baby farmers' who were convicted in New South Wales for the murder of infant Horace Murray.
 The couple answered a series of advertisements from unmarried mothers seeking adoption of their babies, taking on the care of the infants on payment of a "premium".
 The remains of fifteen infants were found by police buried in the yards of houses where the Makins had resided.
+The exact cause of death was not determined but, due to the bloodstains on the infants' clothing, it is believed they had been stabbed in the heart with a large needle, hence the name "Hatpin Murders".

 The couple were tried and found guilty in March 1893 and both were sentenced to death, though Sarah Makin's sentence was commuted to life imprisonment.
 After an unsuccessful appeal, which was confirmed by the Privy Council in Britain, John Makin was hanged on 15 August 1893.
 Sarah Makin served her sentence at Bathurst and Sydney.
-After eighteen and a half years she was released in April 1911 when her daughters petitioned for her early release.
+After eighteen and a half years, she was released in April 1911 when her daughters petitioned for her early release.

 Background

 John Sidney Makin was born on 14 February 1845 at Dapto, near Wollongong, the son of an assigned convict, William Makin, and his wife Ellen (née Bolton).
 John was the fourth of eleven children born between 1838 and 1860.

 Sarah Jane Sutcliffe was born on 20 December 1845 in Sussex Street, Sydney, the daughter of Emanuel Sutcliffe and Ellen (née Murphy).
 Her father was a miller and former convict.

 Sarah's first marriage was to a mariner, Charles Edwards, on 29 April 1865 in Sydney.
 She later married brewery drayman John Makin of Dapto, New South Wales, on 27 August 1871.
 John and Sarah Makin had at least ten children, five sons and five daughters.

-In about 1881 John Makin was working as a drayman for a brewer.
-In November 1881 he was convicted of stealing and sentenced to three months imprisonment.
-In 1885 Makin was employed as a driver of a green-grocer’s van.
-In May 1886 a four-year-old child was knocked down by Makin’s van while crossing Elizabeth-street.
+In about 1881, John Makin was working as a drayman for a brewer.
+In November 1881 he was convicted of stealing and sentenced to three months' imprisonment.
+In 1885 Makin was employed as a driver of a green-grocer's van.
+In May 1886 a four-year-old child was knocked down by Makin's van while crossing Elizabeth Street.
 The child suffered concussion and was reported to be in "a precarious condition".